 The famous artist Andrey Rublev painted the famous “Trinity” iconostasis for the oldest church in the monastery, the Holy Trinity Cathedral.

 Ivan the Terrible

 Ivan the Terrible was baptized in 1530 in one of the churches of the monastery, Holy Trinity Cathedral.
 He lived later in his life in the city, turning it into his residence until 1581.
 From here he ruled the country and made punitive expeditions.
-During his life, he helped turn his favourite monastery into a powerful fortress.
+During his life, he helped turn his favorite monastery into a powerful fortress.

 At last, if you are interested in his personality there is a movie by great Russian director Pavel Lungin, called “Tsar” and I found it with Russian subtitles here: https://www.youtube.com/watch?v=aCvK57uhQxM

-Here in Sergiev Posad in Soviet times one of the episodes of “Ivan Vasilievich Changes Profession”, my favourite Russian comedy was shot.
+Here in Sergiev Posad in Soviet times one of the episodes of “Ivan Vasilievich Changes Profession”, my favorite Russian comedy was shot.
 It tells a story of how Ivan the Terrible switched places with an ordinary Soviet guy in “modern” days.
 I found it with Russian subtitles here: https://www.youtube.com/watch?v=m3xVdxDWFWU

-As you can see, there is a lot of significant sights in this small town, which used to be the epicenter of so many important historic events, where so many tsars are buried, that I will not be able to write about all of them, but will urge you to get a guide while there or read a guidebook (see i.e. Chernigov Skete, Sergius well, Godunov’s burial place, Pyatnitskaya and Vvedensky churches).
+As you can see, there is a lot of significant sights in this small town, which used to be the epicenter of so many important historical events, where so many tsars are buried, that I will not be able to write about all of them, but will urge you to get a guide while there or read a guidebook (see i.e. Chernigov Skete, Sergius well, Godunov’s burial place, Pyatnitskaya and Vvedensky churches).